himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 This past weekend, I setup my new ubiquiti network.
 It actually took up a good portion of Sunday, because I ran into a few minor issues.
-Fortunately/Unfortunately, these issues were mostly because it my first time configuring this type of setup, so there was a lot of trial and error.
-The basic setup is now all configuring and has been running great.
+Fortunately/Unfortunately, these issues were mostly because it my first time configuring this type of setup, and there was a lot of trial and error.
+The basic network is now all configured and has been running great.
 It was a good day and I learned a lot :).
 In fact, I am confident that if I had to start over from scratch, the process would take me about 10-15 minutes.
-Just to be sure, I'm just going to quickly jot down the major pain points I had during the initial setup.
+Just to be sure, I'm going to quickly jot down the major pain points I experienced my first time around.

 <!-- more -->